incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 tone: professional but not stiff. max 100 words. end with a clear CTA.
 ```

-> source: OpenAI prompt engineering guide — "tactic: include details in your query"

-## RULE 2: Tell it WHO to be, not just WHAT to do
+# RULE 2: Tell it WHO to be, not just WHAT to do

 giving the model a role/persona changes output quality significantly. this is well documented by Anthropic.